Why Bluey Is the Best Children's TV Show on the Planet

-When my first son was 3, he watched one of the consensus worst animated movies, Planes: Fire and Rescue, roughly four times a week.
+When my oldest son was 3, he watched one of the consensus worst animated movies, Planes: Fire and Rescue, roughly four times a week.

 To be clear, this is a conservative estimate.
 An estimate designed to make myself feel better.
 An estimate to make you think I'm less of a horrorshow parent than I actually am.
 The actual number?
 I don't know.
 I don't want to know.